-Karl Eikenberry is the director of the U.S.-Asia Security Initiative and faculty member at Stanford University’s Shorenstein Asia-Pacific Research Center.
-He is a faculty member of the Center for International Security and Cooperation and a Professor of Practice at Stanford University.
-He is also an affiliate with the Freeman Spogli Center for Democracy, Development, and Rule of Law, and The Europe Center.
-He served as the U.S. ambassador to Afghanistan from May 2009 until July 2011 and had a thirty-five-year career in the United States Army, retiring with the rank of Lieutenant General.
-His military assignments included postings with mechanized, light, airborne, and ranger infantry units in the continental United States, Hawaii, Korea, Italy, and Afghanistan as the Commander of the American-led Coalition forces from 2005 to 2007.
-Ambassador Eikenberry is a graduate of the U.S. Military Academy, has master’s degrees from Harvard University in East Asian studies and Stanford University in political science, and was a National Security Fellow at the Kennedy School of Government at Harvard.
+Karl Eikenberry is the former U.S. Ambassador to Afghanistan and Lieutenant General, U.S. Army (retired).
+He is a faculty member of Schwarzman College, Tsinghua University and is a Non-Resident Fellow at the Liechtenstein Institute on Self Determination at Princeton University.
+Previously, he was the Director of the U.S.-Asia Security Initiative at the Walter H. Shorenstein Asia-Pacific Research Center, Stanford University.
+Prior to his arrival at Stanford, he served as the U.S. Ambassador to Afghanistan from 2009 until 2011.
+Before appointment as Chief of Mission in Kabul, Ambassador Eikenberry had a thirty-five year career in the United States Army, retiring in April 2009 with the rank of lieutenant general.
+His military operational posts included commander and staff officer with mechanized, light, airborne, and ranger infantry units in the continental U.S., Hawaii, Korea, Italy, and Afghanistan as the Commander of the American-led Coalition forces.
+He is a graduate of the U.S. Military Academy, has earned master’s degrees from Harvard University in East Asian Studies and Stanford University in Political Science, and was a National Security Fellow at the Kennedy School of Government at Harvard.

 M. Taylor Fravel is the Arthur and Ruth Sloan Professor of Political Science and member of the Security Studies Program at the Massachusetts Institute of Technology.
 He studies international relations, with a focus on international security, China, and East Asia.
 Fravel’s first book, Strong Borders, Secure Nation: Cooperation and Conflict in China’s Territorial Disputes, was published by Princeton University Press in 2008.
 He is currently completing Active Defense: China’s Military Strategy since 1949 (forthcoming in 2019).
 He serves on the editorial boards of the International Studies Quarterly, Security Studies, Journal of Strategic Studies, and The China Quarterly, and is a member of the board of directors for the National Committee on U.S.-China Relations.
 He is also the principal investigator of the Maritime Awareness Project.
 Fravel is a graduate of Middlebury College and Stanford University, where he received his Ph.D.